thecodingmachine/symfony-vuejs/README.md

 > Replace this title and the following description with your project name and description.

-A sample of a working application using Vue.js, Symfony 5 and GraphQL.
+A example of a web application built with Vue.js, Symfony 5 and GraphQL.

 ## Setup